poggiteam/FLI1_2021/README.md

   - Docker container is available on Zenodo: link !
   - Instructions to reproduce analysis are available under "scenic_analysis" repository

-### Docker
+### Images

-All Docker images are available in Zenodo: link !
+All images are available in Zenodo: link !

 ### Figures

 Two scripts are available for download to re-create all R-computed figures in the article.
-Also you will find two reports of these scripts.